asafuli/React-Pathfinding-Visualizer-/README.md

 ## Purpose

-  Hopefully this simple project can help develop intuition for how few of the basic pathfinding Algorithms are performing
+  Hopefully this simple project can help develop intuition for how few of the basic pathfinding Algorithms are actually working in action

 ### Supported Algorithms